A Guide to Backpacking Invercargill

 - Walk the Invercargill Estuary Walkway

-For more information on each activity, see the details on 10 Free or Cheap Things to Do in Invercargill.
+For more information on each activity and more, see the details on 15 Free and Cheap Things to Do in Invercargill.

 One of Invercargill’s most attractive free activities for budget travellers is its parks and reserves.
 Even in the city you can feel transported to what feels like New Zealand wilderness.
 The Seaward Bush Reserve is a must-see, which is an area of regenerating forest now home to native frogs and snails.
 The reserve has a fantastic short walk and picnic area.

 Thomsons Bush is also well worth discovering, accessible from several sections of Queens Drive and Gimblett Street.
-The reserve has some stunning examples of native New Zealand trees, such as matai, kahikatea and ribbonwood, and 3,514m-worth of walking trails to help you explore.
+The reserve has some stunning examples of native New Zealand trees, such as matai, kahikatea and ribbonwood, and 3,514m (11,530ft)-worth of walking trails to help you explore.

 Finally, a trip to Invercargill is not complete without exploring Queens Park.
 This is Invercargill’s main city park, home to art monuments, an aviary, winter gardens with a glasshouse, Japanese gardens and more.
 Find this park in the city centre.